dadams-AU/miner-control-tray/README.md

 ## Features

 - **Scheduled Operations**: The miner is set to start automatically at 8 PM and stop at 5 PM daily.
-- **Manual Control**: Users can manually start or stop the miner anytime from the system tray menu.
+- **Manual Control**: Users can manually start or stop the miner from the system tray menu anytime.
 - **Notifications**: Provides feedback to users when they try to start the miner outside the scheduled hours.

 ## Installation